binaricorn/mfadt-majorstudio-1/Assignments/five-in-five.md

 4. I am also trying to build the interconnetion between 5 senses.

-* What kinds of media?
+* What kinds of media?:pencil2::scissors::art::clapper::guitar:

 Under the pressure of time, I decided to do some visually intuitive projects in simple ways, like with the help of: Drawing, Making, Writing, Photos, Music, Video... (no Coding:satisfied:)

 ### Outcomes:

+* DAY 1--Bananas--Smell--Handcraft

+* DAY 2--Kitchen Washing Sponges--Touch--Photoshop

+* DAY 3--Snacks--Taste--Drawing & Interview

+* DAY 4--Plastics Shopping Baggs--See--Handmaking

-* DAY 1--Banana--Smell
+* DAY 5--Eggs--Hear--Recording & Editing